-The #Euroseeds2024 Congress kicked off at the Tivoli Hotel in Copenhagen, gathering almost 1300 industry professionals, 50 exhibitors, 500 traders and from over 60 countries for three days to make business and discuss critical issues in the European seed sector.
+The #Euroseeds2024 Congress kicked off at the Tivoli Hotel in Copenhagen, gathering almost 1300 industry professionals, 50 exhibitors, 1000 traders from over 60 countries for three days to do business and discuss critical issues in the European seed sector.

 The well-equipped facilities of the Tivoli filled the trade and exhibition spaces of our annual event, offering businesses a platform to showcase a wide range of innovations.
 These include the latest advancements in technical equipment and mechanical components, cutting-edge processing technologies, and state-of-the-art plant breeding software.